-I started thinking about work-life balance issues even before I became a parent, back in the very early stages of my pregnancy.
-And here’s what I’ve learned since then.
+I started thinking about work-life balance during my pregnancy.
+Here’s what I’ve learned in the years since then.

 1. Pick your priorities

-For the first few years of my son’s life, the time I spend with my family are my two biggest priorities and so for now, I’m okay with setting aside my passion for travel and am not as social as I was once.
-That’s okay.
-Lives and seasons change and different things take precedence at different points in our lives.
+For the first few years of my son’s life, the time I spent with my family and my writing were my biggest, and only, priorities.
+For a while, I was okay with setting aside my passion for travel and I wasn’t as social as I wanted to be.
+I understood that lives and seasons change and that different things must take precedence at different points in our lives.

-I once told a group of mums that my son waves goodnight to me from his bed every night and after I leave the room, he falls asleep on his own and that he’s been doing this since he was a year old.
-They were so shocked by this that they spent the next two hours quizzing me on the details so they could implement the system in their own homes.
-Because let’s face it, if your day is scheduled and everyone knows it, there are a lot fewer tantrums and a lot less angst, both from toddlers and from clients.
+If your day is scheduled and everyone knows it, there are a lot fewer tantrums and a lot less angst, both from toddlers and from clients.
 We have our routine down to an art form and I’ve found, at least in our case, that my son appreciates this even more than we do.

 And look, it’s not that one won’t bleed into the other—it will.
-If I need to provide a shoulder to cry on to my son because Daddy is a meanie and won’t allow him to sit on the dog and ride him like a horse, that’s okay, and if there’s work e-mail that needs an urgent response while I’m feeding my child dinner, I’ll do it, but because I have clear boundaries and I largely stick to them, if too much of work starts seeping into my time with my son, I can take measures to correct course right away.
+If I need to provide a shoulder for my son to cry on because Daddy is a meanie and won’t let him ride the dog like a horse, that’s okay.
+And if there’s something urgent—and it would need to be truly urgent—I might tackle it during my personal hours.
+However, because I have clear boundaries and I largely stick to them, if too much of work starts seeping into my time with my son, I can take measures to course-correct straight away.

 Imagine life as a game in which you are juggling five balls in the air.
 You name them—work, family, health, friends, and spirit—and you’re keeping all of these in the air.
 You will soon understand that work is a rubber ball.
 If you drop it, it will bounce back.– Brian Dyson, CEO of Coca-Cola Enterprises

 But the other four balls—family, health, friends, and spirit—are made of glass.
 If you drop one of these, they will be irrevocably scuffed, marked, nicked, damaged, or even shattered.
 They will never be the same.